alicem07/python-encryption/README.md

 ## Running the Project

-1. Navigate to the project directory
+1. Navigate to the project directory using `cd path/to/python-encryption`
 2. Locate the file `Encryption.py`
 3. Execute the following command:
 ```bash